Imgiritharan/blogger-templates/README.md

 ## Basic template

+Blogger template is an xml format style HTML code.
 Below is the example to start with basic blogger template with Header and main section.

 ```
 <?xml version="1.0" encoding="UTF-8" ?>